-Although increasing numbers of businesses and companies were already transitioning to remote workspaces as a solution to reducing cost and establishing more sustainable options for workers, many are struggling to adapt.
+Although increasing numbers of businesses and companies were already transitioning to remote workspaces to reduce cost and establish more sustainable options for workers, many are struggling to adapt.

 However, as a home business owner myself, I can say there are perks for both employees and employers to remote working.
-Some of these include increased productivity, reduction of overhead costs, lower rate of turnover, and boost in mental health.
+Some of these include increased productivity, reduced overhead costs, a lower turnover rate, and a boost in mental health.

 In this guide, I have equipped you with tools to help you make the most of your time in quarantine, establish a functional home office space, and keep your businesses/jobs afloat while the pandemic subsides.